-is an observational study that compares DNA across the in people with a disease or trait to people without the disease or trait.
+Genome-wide association study is an observational study that compares DNA markers across the genome in people with a disease or trait to people without the disease or trait.

-Ais a study in which identical and nonidentical twins are used to obtain an estimate of the of a trait.
+A twin study is a study in which identical and nonidentical twins are used to obtain an estimate of the heritability of a trait.
 Identical twins are genetically identical, whereas nonidentical twins are only 50% genetically similar.
 Any difference in similarity of identical vs similarity of nonidentical twin pairs can therefore be attributed to genetics.

-We say that a characteristic/behaviour isif a proportion of individual differences in the trait is due to genetic differences between individuals.
+We say that a characteristic/behaviour is heritable if a proportion of individual differences in the trait is due to genetic differences between individuals.